Last updated on: 19th January 2019.

 - Tea stall inside Visitor’s cafe: A tea stall should ideally not figure in eateries list, but it doubles up as a Indian snack cafe in the evening.
 We had one of the best red rice dosa there.

-- Neem Tree: Neem tree is located close to Solar Kitchen and is one of the restaurants that is open till 9 pm and accepts only Aurocard.
+- Neem Tree: Neem tree is located close to Solar Kitchen and is one of the restaurants that is open till 9 pm.
 The prices are very reasonable (Rs.60 for an aloo paratha big enough for 1 person).
 It also serves chaat snacks and is open only in the evenings.
 It is closed on Sundays.

 - Dhiya’s Kitchen: Dhiya’s kitchen is also located on the Auroville road.
 They are open from 7 am to 10:30 pm, with breaks in between lunch and evening snacks.
 They serve veg and non-veg Punjabi, Maharashtrian and usual Indian stuff.
 However, we found the food to be very oily and average.
 They deliver inside and can be reached on 8220256576.

-We wanted to try many other places like Well’s cafe, Naturellement Garden Cafe, Le Morgan and Smoothie bar; but did not have enough time to try everything 🙁 Many of them are open only for lunch which made it difficult for us to visit all.
+We wanted to try many other places like Naturellement Garden Cafe and Le Morgan; but did not have enough time to try everything even in 2 visits 🙁 Many of them are open only for lunch which made it difficult for us to visit all.
 We had breakfast of delicious Idly and Dosa most of the days.
 A women maintained the pushcart and served fresh idlis and dosa.
 It was located on the way from Auroville to Pondicherry, around 5 min drive from Arka guest house.